-A ‘Contract of Sale’ is a type of contract whereby one party (seller) either transfers the ownership of goods or agrees to transfer it for money to the other party (buyer).
+A ‘Contract of Sale‘ is a type of contract whereby one party (seller) either transfers the ownership of goods or agrees to transfer it for money to the other party (buyer).
 A contract of sale can be a sale or an agreement to sell.
-In a contract of sale, when there is an actual sale of goods, it is known as Sale whereas if there is an intention to sell the goods, it is called an Agreement to sell.
-There is a little bit of confusion, regarding these two terms.
-Here we have presented, the differences between Sale and Agreement to sell in business law, for clear understanding.
+In a contract of sale, when there is an actual sale of goods, it is known as Sale whereas if there is an intention to sell the goods at a certain time in future or some conditions are satisfied, it is called an Agreement to sell.

 Content: Sale Vs Agreement to sell